INSTRUCTIONS FOR WEAR FOR CHILDREN

 Tips for storing and caring for THOMAS SABO jewellery

 Items of THOMAS SABO jewellery are generally made from Sterling Silver.
 Correct and regular care can prolong the durability of the jewellery.

 To ensure you enjoy your precious and beautiful jewellery for as long as possible, you should follow a few basic rules:

-- Rings and other items of jewellery should preferably not be worn while working in the house or garden, while swimming (in salt or chlorinated water) or during sports.
+- If possible, rings and other pieces of jewellery should not be worn while working in the house or garden, exercising or bathing (in salt or chlorinated water).

 - The jewellery should be taken off before going to bed and prior to showering.

 - Perfume and hairspray can remove the sheen and the brilliance of the jewellery.
 For this reason, it is advisable to use perfume, hairspray and other cosmetics before putting on the jewellery.

 - Imitation pearls must not come into contact with perfume, make-up or hairspray.
 Their coating is damaged by alcohol or other solvents.
 It should be stored separate from other jewellery, ideally in a fabric pouch or wrapped in a soft cloth.
 This will prevent your imitation pearls being scratched.
 Please note: imitation pearl jewellery must not be exposed to sunlight.
 The UV radiation in sunlight damages and bleaches the pearls.

 Soap, crème and make-up residues can be removed using an ultrasound device.
 The ultrasound device should not contain aggressive cleaning agents.
 For best results, use water and a neutral detergent.